Rwanda Specialty Green Coffee

 In the wake of the genocide, women made up about 65 percent of the surviving population.
 They had little choice but to fill the roles once occupied by men.

-Kungahara FW Cupping Notes
+Kungahara - Fully Washed, Cupping Notes

 Bwishaza-Kungahara Map